diana-hep/excursion/README.md

 In this example, modeled after typical exclusion contours of high-energy physics searches, we are insterested in estimating two excursion sets

-1. the **excluded** set of points -- theories of physics incomptaible with the data
+1. the **excluded** set of points -- theories of physics incompatible with the data
 2. the **non-excluded** set of points -- theories that are still viable.

 Typically two simultaneous labels can be assigned, the *expected* and *observed* status of a given theory.
 The label can be computed through computationally expensive Monte Carlo simulation.
-Points to be simulated are therefor picked to most efficiently estimate both the *expected* and *observed* excursion sets.
+Points to be simulated are therefore picked to most efficiently estimate both the *expected* and *observed* excursion sets.

 <img src="./assets/truth.png" width=200/>